djrobson/Aoc20/README.md

-# Advent of Code Rust Template
+# Advent of Code Rust 2020
+Going back to do the 2020 puzzles

-Advent of Code Rust template from https://aoc-templates.util.repl.co/
+Based on template from https://aoc-templates.util.repl.co/